vigneshsekar314/gator/README.md

 ## Installation

-After checking the prerequisites, install gator by running the following command in your terminal: `go install github.com/vigneshsekar314/gator@latest`
+After checking the prerequisites, install gator by running the following command in your terminal:
+`go install github.com/vigneshsekar314/gator@latest`

 Gator uses a configuration file to store the information of the logged in user and postgres connection string (postgres SQL DB stores the users, feeds and posts information).

-Gator expects the configuration file to be present.
+Gator expects the configuration file to be present in your home directory.
 Create the configuration file in your home directory with the name: `.gatorconfig.json`
 The configuration file (`.gatorconfig.json`) should have the following json structure:

 ```{"db_url":"postgres://[username]:[password]@localhost:5432/gator?sslmode=disable"}```